 What's Your Chemical Load and How to Reduce It?

 The human body is pretty amazing, right!
 Imagine all the things it can do.
-But did you know that it also stores lots of things in our fat cells, including toxins?
-Over time, that becomes your chemical load.
+But on top of that, it also stores lots of things in our fat cells, including toxins.
+Over time, that becomes something we call your chemical load.
 Do you know how chemicals can affect your health?
-Or how to reduce your load?
+Or how to reduce your chemical load?
 Read to find out our top tips to make your life less toxic.
-We keep talking about organic cosmetics and skin care and how it's good for you and your skin.
-But did you know why choosing organic is better for your health, too?

 What is a chemical load?